HS2: Government refuses to guarantee Manchester branch

 Costs around HS2 have increased significantly and are now well above its original budget of £33bn, which was set a decade ago when work on the line began.

-It was originally planned for HS2 to run between London to Birmingham before splitting into two sections to Manchester and Leeds.
+It was originally planned for HS2 to run between London and Birmingham before splitting into two sections to Manchester and Leeds.

-But two years ago, plans for the Eastern leg from Birmingham to Leeds were cut back so the new line would stop at the East Midlands.
+But two years ago, plans for the eastern leg from Birmingham to Leeds were cut back, so the new line would stop at the East Midlands.

 A spokesperson for the High Speed Rail Group said scrapping phase two would be a "disaster" for the North of England and the Midlands and the "ultimate U-turn".

 He added: "The government needs to kill the speculation and make its intentions clear, and it ought to commit clearly and unambiguously to delivering the project as planned.

-The 30,000 people delivering HS2 deserve this.
+"The 30,000 people delivering HS2 deserve this.
 Our future generations deserve this.
 The North and Midlands deserve this."